QSFT/Doradus/README.md

   		http://search.maven.org/#search%7Cga%7C1%7Cdoradus

-#Known Issues
-- With Doradus OLAP, currently there is no coordination between Doradus instances to serialize *merge* commands to the same shard.
-For now, user applications should send all *merge* requests to the same Doradus instance.

-- Currently, Doradus Spider uses a very simplistic query execution strategy.
-(That means we have not implemented any kind of cost-based query optimization.)
-Instead, it naïvely executes clauses in left-to-right order.
-This means you'll generally get better query performance by specifying your most *selective* clause first.
-For example, in the query expression `A >= foo AND B = bar`, the second clause is more selective, meaning it (probably) selects fewer objects.
-If the first clause selects a lot of objects, the query will generally execute faster if you reverse the
-  clauses: `B = bar AND A >= foo`.

 #License
 Doradus is available under the Apache License Version 2.0.
 See LICENSE.txt or [http://www.apache.org/licenses/](http://www.apache.org/licenses/) for a copy of this license.